civican/legisinfo/42-1/bills/C-69/bill_text.md

     a certificate issued in respect of a pipeline that has not been brought into commercial operation under the certificate.

-  **(3)** The Commission may hold a public hearing in respect of any other matter if the Commission considers it appropriate to do so **and shall make public its reasons for holding the hearing**.
+  **(3)** The Commission may hold a public hearing in respect of any other matter if the Commission considers it appropriate to do so and shall make public its reasons for holding the hearing.

   **(4)** For greater certainty, subsection (1) does not affect the operation of subsection `241`(3).